 - Paint a picture of a future state

 Consider these statements to be silver bullets.
 And when you have these bullets, have them loaded up and deliver some of them when interacting with prospects.
-It is these silver bullets that will build interest when sales prospecting.
+It is these silver bullets that will help when sales prospecting.
 You will know this when prospects start showing indicators of interest.

-And the important thing to always remember, we don’t need to build enough interest so that the prospect purchases from us.
+The important thing to always remember is that we don’t need to build enough interest so that the prospect purchases from us.
 We just need to build enough interest so that the prospect agrees to go on to the next stage in the sales process.
 If we are on a cold call, we just need to build enough interest so that the prospect agrees to meet with us or have a first conversation.